 Oh, they’re invading Buckminster Fuller’s geodesic dome city!

 Buckminster “Bucky” Fuller (1895-1983) was an inventor known for his concern with sustainable living.
 In the 1950s he invented the geodesic dome, a spherical structure supported by interlocking triangles.
 Fuller hoped that these domes would become widely used as housing, but they never caught on in a big way; however, a number of commercial domes have been built, including the Tacoma Dome in Washington state and the most famous of all, the Spaceship Earth dome at Epcot Center.

 The first version of Pac-Man wasn’t very much fun.

 Pac-Man is the most popular arcade game of all time, creating a veritable merchandising craze during the 1980s and inducing millions of teenagers to blow their allowances on quarters.
 It was created by Japanese game designer Moru Iwatani in 1980.

-Jeez, they’re making the chicken men of Krankor look super-competent and dignified.
+Jeez, they’re making the chicken men of Krankor look super-confident and dignified.

 A reference to Show 816, Prince of Space.